Orpheum Theater (Sioux Falls): Sioux Falls Community Playhouse

 In 1954, the Sioux Falls Community Playhouse purchased and renovated the property, and it has been used as a stage theater since.
 Teen Theatre and Children's Theatre programs were arranged in 1961, later merging into the Young People's Theatre program.
 Further renovations were carried out in 1975 by Spitznagel Partners of Sioux Falls; this also descreased the available audience seating to 692.
 On June 23, 1983, it was listed on the National Register of Historic Places for its status as the oldest surviving theater in Sioux Falls, as well as its well-preserved architectural design.

 In 1994, the Sioux Falls Community Center purchased the King of Clubs building at 319 North Phillips, two plots to the south of the Orpheum, and renamed it the Anne Zabel Actor's Studio.
 The former King of Clubs building had been built in 1949 and had hosted a variety of businesses, most notably a club, but over the years also hosted a liquor store, flooring store, a tailor, travel agent, and several bars.
 They intended to join that building to the Orpheum with the "Link to the Future", creating one large theater complex spanning the block; construction began in 1995.
 The Link, however, proved much more expensive to construct than the playhouse had anticipated, and the Sioux Falls Community Playhouse suffered financially.
 In 2000, the City of Sioux Falls purchased the Actor's Studio, the Orpheum Theater for $475,000, and the unfinished Link for $275,000 to prevent the complex from having to sell its furnishings and close.
 The Sioux Falls Community Playhouse organization still closed on April 30, 2002.
 In 2003, a few remaining Sioux Falls Community Playhouse members restarted the local community theatre group as the Sioux Empire Community Theatre Inc. and in 2021 rebranded as to The Premiere Playhouse.The Premiere Playhouse currently has offices in the Orpheum Theater Center and produces 4-8 productions a year on the Orpheum Theater's historic stage.
+As of 2026, the premiere Playhouse has moved out of the Orpheum Theater and their offices are currently located in the Rock Island building across the street.

 The theater itself remained open and operational in the city's name, allowing outside groups to rent the theater for their shows.
 In 2005, the city announced it would set aside nearly $1.1 million for its renovations to begin the following year.
 SMG was contracted to manage the theater at that time.
 On July 1, 2019, Washington Pavilion Management Inc. took over management; the company is so named for the nearby Washington Pavilion of Arts and Science, which it also oversees.